 Why should I become a Study Participant?

 Participating in a clinical study contributes to medical knowledge.
-The results of these studies can make a difference in the care of future patients by providing information about the benefits and risks of therapeutic, preventative, or diagnostic products or interventions.
+These studies’ results can make a difference in the care of future patients by providing information about the benefits and risks of therapeutic, preventative, or diagnostic products or interventions.